How to Reset iPhone 12 without Passcode

 Have no access to a computer or iTunes to restore the locked-out iPhone 7?
 Use these tips to unlock the device without iTunes.

-If you're having issue remembering the passcode for your iPhone 7, or the device is showing that it's disable and connect to iTunes, you need to try resetting it to factory settings and restoring the iPhone firmware via iTunes - in order to unlock it.
+If you're having issue remembering the passcode for your iPhone 7, or the device is showing that it's disable and connect to iTunes or it's unavailable, you need to try erasing it to factory settings and restoring the iPhone firmware via iTunes - in order to unlock it.

 However, some of you don't have access to the computer and don't have iTunes installed.
 Or you plug the iPhone into a computer that doesn't have iTunes installed.
 Or maybe you connect it to the computer and do a full restore, the iPhone 7 still reads disabled connect to iTunes.
 Or perhaps you're not successfully getting the phone into recovery mode, due to broken buttons or whatever.